 the meeting at Okpari, various regular schools, as contrasted with the

 irregular (“bush”) ones, were started by Agori Iwe.
 This process

 impetus from Isoko where between 1929 and 1931 James Welch embarked on

 elaborate educational project and founded many schools including I.C.S.

 This was from 1918 onwards when Aitken was sent back to them.
 Although Aitken did not completely change his attitude to education in the face of the presence of the Roman Catholics, he embarked on monthly instruction of teachers who went out to disseminate his teachings.
 Some of these teachers graduated from the school at Patani under Proctor.
 This continued till 1923, when the practice was dropped.

 Aitken and M. C. Latham, assisted by one Eloho, worked indefatigably in organising and evangelising the Isoko, whose interests he represented at the Niger Dioceses Executive Committee.
 Under the supervision of Aitken, Eloho translated the Four Gospels and later also Acts into Isoko as well as composing an Isoko Prayer Book.
 St. Mark which was the first to be translated was published in 1920.
 And the Four Gospels together were published in Isoko in 1922.

-local congregations themselves were headed by men devoted to service, and were
+local congregations themselves were headed by men devoted to service,

 fortunate to have missionaries and Ibo pastors